bassrehab/artemis-agents/docs/examples/ethical-dilemmas.md

 # Ethical Dilemmas

-This example demonstrates using ARTEMIS for complex ethical debates, leveraging the ethics module and specialized jury configurations.
+This example demonstrates using ARTEMIS for complex ethical debates, leveraging the jury panel and safety monitoring for sensitive topics.

 ## Classic Trolley Problem Variant